weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Part 3 Advanced tips.md

 my_data1 = cookiemilk.cmap2graph(file=my_cmap1, data_type='pair', read_from_file=False)

 # calculation
-my_result = cookiemilk.calc_gcent(my_data1, detailed=True)
+my_results = cookiemilk.calc_gcent(my_data1, detailed=True)
 ```

-And here is the result.
+And here are the results.
 We have set the argument `detailed=True`, which will enable us to check each step of the calculation.
 When analyzing data, you can set the argument `detailed=False` to avoid redundant outputs.

 ```
 adjacency matrix: